arief25ramadhan/traffic-sign-classifier/README.md

 |						|												|
 |						|												|

 We trained the model using a batch size of 128, 30 epochs, and a learning rate of 0.001.

-For my training optimizers, we used softmax_cross_entropy_with_logits to get a tensor representing the mean loss value, to which we applied tf.reduce_mean to compute the mean of elements across dimensions of the result.
-Finally, I applied minimize to the AdamOptimizer of the previous result.

-My final model Validation Accuracy was 0.958
+I used Adam oprimizer and softmax activation function in the final layer.

 ### 3.3.
 Discussing the Model Selection